donalharrison/no1_system/docs/core/Statuses.md

 ## Unconscious
 #### Variable
-You have Vulnerable 2 and can only take the Recover Action using Nerve as long as you have a Unconscious rating of 1 or higher.
-When you take the Recover Action, reduce your Unconscious rating by Hits and do not regain any Defenses.
+You gain Prone and can only take the Recover Action using Endure as long as you have a Unconscious rating of 1+.
+When you take the Recover Action, reduce your Unconscious rating by Hits in the result set and do not regain any Defenses.

 ## Vulnerable
 #### Variable